 Upon hearing this authoritative mantra like name, and most powerful affirmation, I immediately experienced an emotional catharsis.
 A very deep psychological healing and overwhelming sense of calm permeated throughout my entire being.
 Whatever fear and stress I possessed immediately began to subside.
 At that precise moment I knew I could get past anything.

 Being an artist I felt I was given the responsibility to capture this image.
 To put it more precisely, capture the sound of those words in a picture.
 My vision was that when others look upon this image they would hear and receive the same message.
-“A message of courage, strength, resilience and rebirth but always, a feeling of hope.
+“An inspirational message of courage, strength, resilience and rebirth but always, a feeling of hope.